vectorprogrammer/CrackWare/README.md

 CrackWare Threat-Model are threat modeling tools.
 Category: Exploit
 # CrackWare Lateral
 CrackWare Lateral use an infected computer to continue infect computers in a network.
 Category: Post-Exploit, Wireless
+# CrackWare DDoS
+CrackWare DDoS is a distributed denial of service toolkit.
+Category: Exploit, Wireless
+# CrackWare Binary
+CrackWare Binary are binary exploitation and attack tools.
+Category: Exploit
+# CrackWare PtH
+CrackWare PtH use pass the hash methods that don't use decryption on hashes to attack
+# CrackWare MData
+CrackWare VoIP attacks mobile networks, like IDD, voip, SMS, MMS and cellular data